guigrpa/storyboard/README.md

 * **Real-time push** of server logs to the Storyboard DevTools extension via WebSockets, with **opt-in client-server clock synchronization**.
 Even more: **control the level of detail you get from various parts of your server remotely, without relaunching**.
 * **Secure** server logs: remote access is opt-in, and can be authenticated.
 * **Attach anything** to your logs for further investigation.
 * **Plug-in architecture**.
-Available plugins include Console, WebSocket Server & Client, File, (PostgreSQL) Database, and Browser Extension, but you can write your own too!
+Available plugins include Console (& Parallel Console), WebSocket Server & Client, File, (PostgreSQL) Database, and Browser Extension, but you can write your own too!
 * **Lightweight**.
 Plugins are now (v3) available separately, so you only need to bring in the dependencies you actually use.
 * **Rich filter options**: give logs *source* and *severity* attributes and apply *fine-grained filtering*, with white and black lists.
 * **Colorful**: use color to convey meaning and importance.
 Storyboard extends the popular [chalk](https://github.com/chalk/chalk) library so that it can also be used on the browser.